dbrennand/virustotal-python/README.md

 A light wrapper around the public VirusTotal v2 and v3 API.

+> [!NOTE]
+> This library supports the public VirusTotal APIs.
+However, it *could* be used to interact with premium API endpoints as well.

-# Dependencies
+# Dependencies and installation

-* Written in Python 3.7.
+> [!NOTE]
+> This library should work with Python versions >= 3.7.

 ```
 [dev-packages]